Rockwall County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Rockwall County is $124,917.
 This is 64% higher than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 59% higher.
+It is also 59% higher than the national median of $78,538.
 The poverty rate stands at 4.3%.
 This is 69% lower than the state poverty rate of 13.8%.
 This exceptionally low poverty rate indicates strong economic prosperity across the community.
 The unemployment rate is 4.0%.
 This is 21% lower than the state rate of 5.1%.
 The median home value is $386,000.
 Housing costs are 48% higher than the state median of $260,400.
 The home-value-to-income ratio is 3.1x.
 82.6% of occupied housing units are owner-occupied.
 This homeownership rate is 32% higher than the state average of 62.6%.

 Race & Ethnicity